Frank Wilson (American football)

-Frank Wilson III (born November 5, 1973) is an American college football coach who is the interim head coach and running backs coach at Louisiana State University (LSU).
+Frank Wilson III (born November 5, 1973) is an American college football coach who is the running backs coach at University of Mississippi (Ole Miss).
 Wilson served as the head football coach at the University of Texas at San Antonio (UTSA) from 2016 to 2019 and McNeese State University in Lake Charles, Louisiana from 2020 to 2021.

 Playing career

 Wilson played college football at Nicholls State University, where he was named honorable mention all-conference as a running back during his sophomore year.
 He was also named preseason all-conference as a defensive back his junior year and as a running back his senior year.

 Prior to Nicholls State, he played his freshman year at Geneva College, in Beaver Falls, Pennsylvania, where he was named NAIA Division II honorable mention All-American.
 Wilson graduated from St. Augustine High School in New Orleans, Louisiana.

 Coaching career

 High school

-Wilson was head football coach at O. Perry Walker High School in New Orleans, Louisiana from 2001 to 2003.
+Wilson was head football coach at O. Perry Walker High School in New Orleans, Louisiana from 2000 to 2003.
 While at O. Perry Walker, Wilson led the Chargers to the 2002 Class 4A state finals.
 He was honored by the NFL as the 2002 Coach of the Year for the state of Louisiana and was voted as the Louisiana Class 4A Coach of the Year by his fellow coaches.
 Wilson also was a 2002 Nike National Coach of the Year finalist.
 During his three years at O. Perry Walker, Wilson had 22 players sign Division I scholarships, including 11 in 2002 to rank as the nation's largest class of Division I signees by any one high school.
 He also spent three years as an assistant coach at Edna Karr High Schoolm from 1997 to 2000.

 Wilson served as director of athletics for the New Orleans Public School System in 2004.